Services & Information

 What kind of events do you do?

 We’ll do any kind of private event!
 If you want Fizzolino to help you celebrate your wedding, birthday party, office party, business launch, pizza party — we’re there.
 If you just want us to come to your house to be the most adorable kegerator there ever was, we’re in.

 Do you sell alcohol?

-Though the bulk of our business is private events, we can look at selling alcohol at a pop-up!
+Though the bulk of our business is private events, we can look into selling by the glass as a collaboration!
 Reach out to us if you have something in mind.